foxfriends/minigames/GUIDE.md

 # Guide

+> This guide explains how to develop a new minigame.

 Games are built independently from the server and bot.
-Games communicate with the server via HTTP, so they can be developed using whatever technology you choose, so long as the game can be opened by navigating to a URL in the browser (as this is how users will open games from Discord).
+Games communicate with the server via HTTP and WebSocket, so they can be developed using whatever technology you choose, so long as the game can be opened by navigating to a URL in the browser (as this is how users will open games from Discord).

 To aid in the understanding of this guide, first some terminology: